zunzer/differential-privacy-for-real-world-geospatial-systems/README.md

     raise KeyError(key)
     KeyError: 'postgres'
 Most probably, the path in line 105 in `postgres.py` isn't pointing to the correct `settings.ini`-file.
 Fix by adjusting the path string.

+    SQL Error [38000]: ERROR: ModuleNotFoundError: No module named '<module_name>' This error occurs when a private function is executed on the database, without the virtual environment being activated.
+See `Usage` to prevent this.